- Associate Professor of Law, General Faculty

 - Co-Director, Legal Research and Writing Program

-Prior to joining the Law School faculty, Fore was an associate with BakerHostetler, practicing commercial litigation in Washington, D.C. and Orlando, Florida.
-He litigated cases in a wide range of substantive areas — including real estate matters, contract disputes, election law and class actions — at both the trial and appellate levels.
-Fore also served as an adjunct professor at Barry University’s Dwayne O. Andreas School of Law in Orlando, where he taught a seminar course in advanced oral advocacy skills.
+Before joining the Law School faculty, Fore was an attorney with BakerHostetler, practicing commercial litigation in Washington, D.C. and Orlando, Florida.
+Fore also served as an adjunct professor at Barry University’s Dwayne O. Andreas School of Law in Orlando, teaching a seminar course in advanced oral advocacy skills.

 - J.D.University of Virginia School of Law2011